RhetTbull/osxphotos/README.md

                                 'United States'
 {place.address.country_code}    ISO country code of the postal address, e.g.
                                 'US'
+{searchinfo.season}             Season of the year associated with a photo,
+                                e.g. 'Summer'; (Photos 5+ only, applied
+                                automatically by Photos' image
+                                categorization algorithms).

 The following substitutions may result in multiple values.
 Thus if specified for --directory these could result in multiple copies of a photo being being